Where Vision Becomes Text: Locating the OCR Routing Bottleneck in Vision-Language Models: Methods

 \subsection{Evaluation}

-We measure OCR accuracy using normalized substring matching (case-insensitive, punctuation-stripped), a standard evaluation metric for OCR benchmarks that counts predictions as correct if ground truth appears within the model output or vice versa.\footnote{VLM judge verification on a subset achieved 97\% agreement with this automatic metric.} To assess collateral damage, we evaluate interventions on CountBench \citep{countbench} (object counting), EmbSpatial \citep{embspatial} (spatial reasoning), and RealWorldQA \citep{realworldqa} (general visual QA) across all five models.
+We measure OCR accuracy using normalized substring matching (case-insensitive, punctuation-stripped), a standard evaluation metric for OCR benchmarks that counts predictions as correct if ground truth appears within the model output or vice versa.\footnote{VLM judge verification on a subset achieved 97\% agreement with this automatic metric.} To assess collateral damage, we evaluate interventions on CountBench \citep{paiss2023teaching} (object counting), EmbSpatial \citep{du2024embspatial} (spatial reasoning), and RealWorldQA \citep{realworldqa} (general visual QA) across all five models.
 If OCR removal hurts these tasks, the intervention is too aggressive; if it helps, OCR was interfering with visual processing.
-All evaluations use complete datasets (not samples) with deterministic greedy decoding, so we report single-run results without error bars.
+All evaluations use complete datasets with deterministic greedy decoding.